bkryza/clang-uml/docs/configuration_file.md

     type: class
     # Do not include rendered relations in the class box
     include_relations_also_as_members: false
+    # Generate packages from the namespaces
+    generate_packages: true
+    package_type: namespace  # or 'directory' to generate from projects subdirectories
     # Limiting the number of files to include can significantly
-    # improve the generation time
     glob:
       - src/common/model/*.h
       - src/common/model/*.cc